FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

 - vocab
   - Type: string
   - Description: Provided for specification of the controlled vocabulary in use, e.g., LCSH, MeSH, etc.
-- vocab_url
+- vocab_uri
   - Type: string
-  - Description: Specifies the URL location for the full controlled vocabulary.
+  - Description: Specifies the URI location for the full controlled vocabulary.

 ### Experiment